matiishyn/angular-es6/README.md

 }
 ```

 in this case template will be paste HTML inline.
-To make `webpack` import `html` files we've added a
+To make [Webpack][wp] import `html` files we've added a
 [`html-loader`](https://github.com/webpack/html-loader).
 And here's how Webpack's
 configuration would look like:
 ```js